staruser143/dash-app/analysis/federation_copydata.md

-Correct, you don't necessarily need to ingest data from Salesforce Data Cloud and Azure Cosmos DB collections into something like Azure Data Explorer (ADX) if your goal is to perform federated queries.
+We don't necessarily need to ingest data from Salesforce Data Cloud and Azure Cosmos DB collections into something like Azure Data Explorer (ADX) if our goal is to perform federated queries.
 With the capabilities provided by MongoDB Atlas Data Federation and Azure Cosmos DB for MongoDB, you can directly query the data from multiple sources without the need for data ingestion.

 ### **Direct Federated Queries:**
 - **MongoDB Atlas Data Federation**: Allows you to query data in real-time from various sources, including MongoDB collections and external data sources like Salesforce Data Cloud.
 This approach provides up-to-date data without the need for data ingestion and synchronization.